 I am learning when to use this format to support my creative vision and I look forward to continuing the journey.

 I use the Chamonix 11x14 view camera exclusively for this format.
 It is an engineering marvel in my mind and for 11x14, it only weighs 14 lbs/6630g.
-My old Burke & James must have weighed more than twice this amount.
+My old Burke & James weighs over twice this amount.
 The camera is a joy to use in the field and fits nicely into a case for transport.
 I transport it out in the field in a baby buggy!

-I use a Gitzo 5541LS carbon fiber tripod with a RRS BH-55 ball head and a Manfrotto 400 geared head.
+I use a Gitzo 5541-LS carbon fiber tripod with a Really Right Stuff BH-55 ball head and I can also use my Manfrotto 400 geared head if I am working on still life.

 For metering, I use a Sekonic 758-DR and I have an older Sekonic 508 that I keep as my backup.
 I have been using the 758 since 2010 and really rely on it with a high degree of accuracy.